patrickmelix/PLAMS/doc/source/examples/PackMolExample/PackMol.ipynb.rst

 .. parsed-literal::

-    water surrounding non-orthorhombic Au(211) slab, from an exact number of molecules out.lattice=[(9.1231573482, 0.0, 0.0), (3.6492629392999993, 4.4694160692, 0.0), (0.0, 0.0, 31.161091638)]
+    water surrounding non-orthorhombic Au(211) slab, from an approximate number of molecules
+    NOTE: non-orthorhombic cell, results are approximate
+    out.lattice=[(9.1231573482, 0.0, 0.0), (3.6492629392999993, 4.4694160692, 0.0), (0.0, 0.0, 31.161091638)]